Cloud sync troubleshooting

 By selecting the status, you can see additional information about the quarantine.
 You can also obtain the error code and message.

-Right clicking on the status will bring up additional options:
+Right-clicking on the status will bring up additional options to:

 Resolve a quarantine

 There are two different ways to resolve a quarantine.
 You can clear the quarantine, or you can restart the provisioning job.

-To clear the watermark and run a delta sync on the provisioning job once you have verified it, simply right-click on the status and select clear quarantine.
+To clear the watermark and run a delta sync on the provisioning job after you have verified it, simply right-click on the status and select Clear quarantine.

-You should see an notice that the quarantine is clearing.
+You should see a notice that the quarantine is clearing.

 Then you should see the status on your agent as healthy.

 Restart the provisioning job

 Use the Azure portal to restart the provisioning job.
 On the agent configuration page, select Restart sync.